Camden County Dinosaur spacer Pomona Hall

 CAMDEN, N.J.
 (Feb.
 11, 2002) -- Explaining his work to reception attendees, Kevyn Terrill Johnson (above, left) of Upper Darby, Pa., is backgrounded by part of his pencil drawing, "It Takes Three."
 Above, right, African American Experience guest curator, Joe L. Speight of Marlton, N.J. talks about the gold tribal mask created by artist Curt Brooks of Pennsauken.

 Camden County Historical Society programming director Sandy Levins (above, left) greets arriving visitors near the refreshments table.
-Photographed as she photographed the gallery in which her own photographs were hanging, Rutgers student and photojournalist Jackey Melton of Camden shows off her hair.
+Photographed as she photographed the gallery in which her own photographs were hanging is Rutgers student and photojournalist Jackey Melton of Camden.

 "Hot Vibrations," a large-scale charcoal work (above, left) by Don Stephens of Willingboro, N.J., was the first image arriving visitors saw at the show.
 Beverly Collins-Roberts of Camden had five photographs in the show, including one (above, right) titled "Back to Our Roots" showing children playing in African garb.